How to sow and sprout Cycad seeds

 Various methods can be used for sowing seeds.
 One must keep in mind that Cycad seeds successful germination relies on two main parameters: temperature (between 27°C and 32°C) and moisture (70%-100%).
-Seeds are better not sown directly into soil or compost as it makes it hard to monitor them and fungal infections are high.
+Seeds can be sown directly in pots but this takes more space and potting mix may be vector of fungi.

 Sowing on a mineral bed: A bed is made with perlite, sand, vermiculite or other mineral medium that is heated (with a heating cable for exemple).
 The bed is moist but not too much and seeds lay horizontally.It’s necessary to keep it humid enough to allow germination.

-Sowing using the baggy method : This method is widely used as it allows homogeneous moisture around seeds.
+Sowing using the baggy method : This method is widely used as it allows homogeneous moisture around seeds and is space savy.
 Only zip plastic bags and sphagnum (or peat) are necessary.
 These mediums are slightly acidic and bear antifungal properties.
-The sowing medium must be moist but not too much and can be sterilized using a microwave for 5 minutes at max power, allowed to cool down before use.
+The sowing medium must be moist but not too much and can be sterilized using a microwave for 5 minutes at max power and allowed to cool down before use.
 The plastic bag is then filled with medium and seeds and kept in a warm spot.
-If the medium seem too humid, the bag can be left open for a few days until it reaches the required amount of dryness.
-In the case of sphagnum, no water should be released when pressed with hands.
+If the medium seems too humid, the bag can be left open for a few days until it reaches the required amount of dryness.
+In the case of sphagnum, no water should be released when pressed lightly with hands.

-The advantages of this method is humidity control, different batches of seeds separation and low space needed (compared to the bed).
+The advantages of this method is humidity control, different batches of seeds separation and low space need (compared to the bed).